PBorocz/manage/README.md

 - At this point, you should be able to run: `python manage check` against the default `manage.yaml` in the root folder (yes, I do eat my own dog-food ;-).

-## GTD
+## Project GTD
 ### Add a --dry-run or --live option?
-Along with support for a [tool.manager.options] in pyproject.toml where the default action would be either "live" or "dry-run" and the command-line option would be the override to whatever's set there.
+- Along with support for a [tool.manager.options] in pyproject.toml where the default action would be either "live" or "dry-run" and the command-line option would be the override to whatever's set there.

+- Dry-run would actually list the command to be executed.

+### Could the contents of manage.yaml actually BE in pyproject.toml? [tool.manager.configuration]
+Or at least, be available there and it not, look to a standalone manage.yaml file as a backup?
 ### Maybe make print also take a target to print (instead of always printing the whole enchilada?)
 ### Arghhh : Print is broken? (at least in optimus-ludos):